 A small dose of DIM (around 100mg or so) has been found to modify the types of estrogens found in the systems of women with estrogen mediated cancers by increasing the conversion of a more potent form to a lesser active one, thus potentially slowing the cancer’s progression (48).

-First - the beneficial range for DIM (as calculated for humans based on cells in a lab) is around 3-6mg/kg bodyweight (50).
+Firstly - the beneficial range for DIM (as calculated for humans based on cells in a lab) is around 3-6mg/kg bodyweight (50).
 That’s somewhere in the range of 240-480mg for a typical adult male.

-The proposed symptoms of ‘estrogen dominance’ such as water retention, mood swings, libido problems and ‘difficulty gaining muscle’ are intentionally vague and open to interpretation.
+No, the proposed symptoms of ‘estrogen dominance’ such as water retention, mood swings, libido problems and ‘difficulty gaining muscle’ are intentionally vague and open to interpretation.
 If you think you have issues with estrogen, speak to an endocrinologist because it’s a serious concern – otherwise, you’re probably A-OK, and if you want the extra benefits of DIM, learn how to roast your sprouts with bacon to make them taste amazing.

 Provided the wording on your bottles is cleverly done, you can also make a lot more promises than you’d think without getting into trouble.

 So pay attention and stay on your guard.
-Assume without exception that everything available won’t work, and if something DOES pique your interest, make sure to do your reading before you hand over your hard earned cash.
+Assume without exception that everything available won’t work, and if something DOES pique your interests, make sure to do your reading before you hand over your hard earned cash.

 The Awesome Supplements line was formulated with this in mind, and that’s why we provide a full PDF with each product outlining the relevant research and the mechanisms behind how things work.
-Don’t just take our word for it, though; make sure to hit up examine.com for free, impartial advice on supplementation.
+Don’t just take our word for it, though; make sure to hit up Examine.com for free, impartial advice on supplementation.